 Construction of the C1A Alternative would result in temporary increases in noise levels that could be considered a nuisance for users of the trail, should the trail be constructed prior to the construction of this Alternative.
 However, the recreational activities are not noise sensitive; therefore, the temporary increase in noise would not adversely affect the protected activities, features or attributes of the property.
 Construction activities would likely be visible from the trail but would be temporary and partially blocked by existing vegetation.
 Access to the trail would not be affected by construction or operation of the alternative.

-In a letter dated May 28, 2015, the County of Durham stated that "no adverse impacts to the activities, features, or attributes of this planned trail would be anticipated" (appendix G).
+In a letter dated May 28, 2015, the County of Durham stated that "no adverse impacts to the activities, features, or attributes of this planned trail would be anticipated" (DEIS appendix G).

-In light of the foregoing, the preliminary determination, pursuant to 23 C.F.R.
-Part 774, as to the C1A Alternative, is that no constructive use would occur.
+In light of the foregoing, FTA has determined that, pursuant to 23 C.F.R.
+Part 774, as to the C1A Alternative, no constructive use of the planned Little Creek Connector Trail would occur.
 The proximity impacts from construction and operation of the C1A Alternative would not substantially impair "the protected activities, features, or attributes that qualify the property for protection under Section 4(f)[.]"